pragmint/open-practices/practices/implement-symptom-based-alerts.md

 *Choose Alert Recipients Carefully.* When alerts are based on the symptoms, they inherently have a context where they are relevant.
 Send alerts to the teams that are responsible and equipped to respond.
 Sending alerts to individuals that cannot respond increases alert fatigue.
 ## Deciding to Pitch or Polish
 After experimenting with this practice for **2 - 3 weeks**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.
+### Fast & Measurable

+**Higher Rate of Actionable Alerts**.
+The percentage of alerts that lead to action that improves the users' experience should go up because there are fewer alerts purely on metrics.

+### Slow & Measurable

+**Decreased Mean Time To Repair**.
+As teams realize each alert is more valuable, they will become more responsive to the alerts.
+This should lead to a decrease in the mean time to repair.

+### Slow & Intangible

+**Reduced Alert Fatigue**.
+Teams report that alert fatigue has reduced and they notice alerts are more valuable and actionable.
 ## Supported Capabilities

 ### [Monitoring and Observability](/capabilities/monitoring-and-observability.md)